 If the size of your PowerPoint file is on the large side, it can take an age to open, suffer from sluggish animation and transitions and may even unexpectedly crash.
 And if you want to email your PowerPoint?
 Well, that could be a problem.

-File size can often be overlooked by everyday users, but it’s something you must pay attention to, especially in larger presentations that contain a good amount of visual assets.
+File size can often be overlooked by everyday users, but as a PowerPoint agency, it’s something we pay close attention to, especially in larger presentations that contain a good amount of visual assets.
 Each image or media file that you insert into your presentation will increase the overall size of the PowerPoint project file, since it’s holding all that additional data.